getreu/tp-note/doc/source/tp-note--manpage.md

 # SECURITY CONSIDERATIONS

-As discussed above, _Tp-Note_'s built-in viewer sets up an HTTP server on the `localhost` interface.
-This HTTP server runs as long as the _Tp-Note_ process is running:  In `--view` mode, the HTTP server is kept up for about one second, in normal mode it is kept up as long as the file editor launched by _Tp-Note_ is running.
-The HTTP server not only exposes the rendered note itself, but also all image files in the same directory (and all subdirectories) where the note file resides.
-For security reasons symbolic links to images outside the note's directory are not followed.
-As the _Tp-Note_'s built-in viewer binds to the `localhost` interface, the note's content and all images are accessible to all processes running on the local computer.
-As long as only one user at a given time is logged in, this is no problem as only that sole user can access the HTTP server.
+As discussed above, _Tp-Note_'s built-in viewer sets up an HTTP server on the '`localhost`' interface with a random port number.
+This HTTP server runs as long as the _Tp-Note_ process is running: In '`--view`' mode, the HTTP server is kept up for about one second, in normal mode it is kept up as long as the file editor launched by _Tp-Note_ is running.
+The HTTP server not only exposes the rendered note, but also some (image) files in the same directory (and all subdirectories) where the note file resides.
+For security reasons symbolic links to files outside the note's directory are not followed. _Tp-Note_'s built-in HTTP server only serves files that are referenced in the note document and whose file extension is registered with the '`viewer_served_mime_type`' configuration file variable.
+As _Tp-Note_'s built-in viewer binds to the '`localhost`' interface, the exposed files are accessible to all processes running on the computer.
+As long as only one user is logged into the computer at a given time, no privacy concern is raised: any potential note reader must be logged in, in order to access the HTTP server.

 On systems where multiple users are logged in at the same time, it is recommended to disable _Tp-Note_'s viewer feature.
-This can be achieved with the command line option `--edit` or by setting the configuration file variable `viewer_enabled = false`.
-Alternatively, you can also compile _Tp-Note_ without the `viewer` feature.
-Note, that one can still render the note manually with the `--export` option.
+This can be achieved with the command line option '`--edit`' or by setting the configuration file variable '`viewer_enabled = false`'.
+Alternatively, you can also compile _Tp-Note_ without the '`viewer`' feature.
+Note, that even with the viewer feature disabled, one can still render the note manually with the '`--export`' option.

-As an alternative option, it is also possible to instruct the internal HTTP server not to serve any image files by setting `viewer_served_mime_types = []`.
-Here, only the note's content is exposed to the `localhost` interface.
+As an alternative option, it is also possible to instruct the internal HTTP server not to serve any local files by setting `viewer_served_mime_types = []`.
+In this case, only the note's content is exposed to the `localhost` interface.

+**Summary**: As long as _Tp-Note_'s built-in note viewer is running, the note file and all its referenced (image) files are exposed to all users logged into the computer at that given time.

 # EXIT STATUS